EAT-JBCOMMUNITY/EAT/README.md

 EAT as a COLLABORATION PROJECT
 ---------------------------------------------------
-Many thanks to Carlo de Wolf for his ideas and help and for including EAT under the JBoss-SET umbrella.
-Also, many thanks to the University of Peloponnese (Department of Informatics and Telecommunications) for the theory of AT Structures.
+Many thanks to the University of Peloponnese (Department of Informatics and Telecommunications) for the theory of AT Structures.

 # License
 * [GNU Lesser General Public License Version 2.1](http://www.gnu.org/licenses/lgpl-2.1-standalone.html) ([GPL Cooperation Commitment](https://github.com/gplcc/gplcc/blob/master/Project/COMMITMENT))